kinnala/scikit-fem/paper/paper.md

 # Purpose and prior art

-There exist several open source frameworks – written in Python or with a Python interface – that implement the finite element method.  `scikit-fem` was developed as a simple and lightweight alternative to the existing Python packages with a focus on computational experimentation and custom PDE-based
+There exist several open source frameworks – in Python or with a Python interface – that implement the finite element method.  `scikit-fem` was developed as a simple and lightweight alternative to the existing Python packages with a focus on computational experimentation and custom PDE-based